opasquetdotfr/Duerer/README.md

   ```

 ## Acknowledgements
 - Many thanks to Jasch, Toro-Pérez Germán for their support and Robin Scheibler for his tremendous work on Pyroomacoustics.
-I would have never done that work without the support of the [Zurich University of the Arts Zurich University of the Arts](https://www.zhdk.ch).
+I would have never done that work without the support of [ICST](https://www.zhdk.ch/en/research/icst) at the [Zurich University of the Arts Zurich University of the Arts](https://www.zhdk.ch).

 ## Contact